jw287962/twitter-clone/README.md

 1. Tweets and Users are stored in firebase

+2. No state management as I did not know about it when starting on this project.
+(I have used it on latest projects and will continue to do so...
+I may implement it on this project one day)

 # Update

-1. Added Support for Likes on main tweets.
+1. ✅ Added Support for Likes on main tweets.
+2. ✅ Search Support

 # DEFAULT